harvard-dce/zoom-recording-ingester/README.md

 ### Development Guide

 1. Create a dev/test stack by setting your `.env` `STACK_NAME` to a unique value.
 If using ECS deployment, also set STACK\_TYPE=ecs.
-2. Follow the usual stack creation steps outlined at the top.
+1. Follow the usual stack creation steps outlined at the top.
-3. Make changes.
+1. Make changes.
-4. Run `invoke deploy.all --do-release` to push changes to your Lambda functions.
-   Alternatively, to save time, if you are only editing one function, run `invoke deploy.[function name] --do-release`.
-5. If you make changes to the provisioning code in `./cdk` or update environment variables you must also (or instead) run
-   1. `invoke stack.diff` to inspect the changes
+1. Run `invoke stack.diff` to inspect the changes
-   2. `invoke stack.update` to apply the changes
+1. Run `invoke stack.deploy` to apply the changes.
+Alternatively you can run `invoke stack.changeset` to generate a cloudformation changeset which you will then need to inspect and execute in the web console.
-6. Run `invoke exec.webhook [options]` to initiate the pipeline.
+1. Run `invoke exec.webhook [options]` to initiate the pipeline.
 See below for options.
-7. Repeat.
+1. Repeat.

 ##### `invoke exec.webhook [uuid]`